Editorial: Refugees Welcome – Ukrainians need open, unconditional, generous help

 Refugees Welcome: The Independent has launched a petition and a fundraiser to help those affected by the crisis in Ukraine

-The images coming from Ukraine of bombed-out apartment blocks and the tens of thousands of refugees fleeing for their lives speak of the terror enveloping a blameless people.
+The images coming from Ukraine, of bombed-out apartment blocks and the hundreds of thousands of refugees fleeing for their lives, speak of the terror enveloping a blameless people.
 It demands an immediate humanitarian response.
 It is a looming disaster.
 Ukrainian refugees need open, unconditional, generous help.
 Now.

 We say: Refugees Welcome.